Nullity and Loop Complementation for Delta-Matroids: Application: Graphs

 \section{Application: Graphs}

+In this section we translate the above results to the realm of graphs, where, e.g., the operations ${}+v$ and ${}*v$ have their own specific interpretation.
 We consider undirected graphs without parallel edges, but we do allow loops.
 For a graph $G = (V,E)$ and $x \in V$, we have $\{x\} \in E$ iff $x$ has a loop.
 With a graph $G$ one associates its adjacency matrix $A(G)$, which is a $V \times V$ matrix $\left(a_{u,v}\right)$ over $\two$ with $a_{u,v} = 1$ iff $\{u,v\} \in E$ (with possibly $u=v$).
 In this way, the family of graphs with vertex set $V$ corresponds precisely to the family of symmetric $V \times V$ matrices over $\two$.
 Therefore we often make no distinction between a graph and its matrix, so, e.g., by the null space (or kernel) and nullity (i.e., dimension of the null space) of graph $G$, denoted by $\ker(G)$ and $n(G)$ respectively, we mean the null space and nullity of its adjacency matrix $A(G)$ (computed over $\two$).
 Also, for $X \subseteq V$, $G\sub{X} = A(G)\sub{X}$ is the subgraph of $G$ induced by $X$.
 By convention, the empty graph/matrix is nonsingular.
 Similar as for set systems, we often write $V$ to denote the vertex set of the graph under consideration.

 For a graph $G$ and a set $X \subseteq V$, the graph obtained after \emph{loop complementation} for $X$ on $G$, denoted by $G+X$, is obtained from $G$ by adding loops to vertices $v \in X$ when $v$ does not have a loop in $G$, and by removing loops from vertices $v \in X$ when $v$ has a loop in $G$.
 Hence, if one considers a graph as a matrix, then $G+X$ is obtained from $G$ by adding the $V \times V$ matrix with elements $x_{i,j}$ such that $x_{i,j} = 1$ if $i=j\in X$ and $0$ otherwise.
 Note that $(G+X)+Y = G+(X \sdif Y)$.